-I’ve been obsessed with makeup since my teens and have worn lots of different foundations for over 20 years (don’t do the maths).
-Here are my top tips on the coverage differences between using a brush vs blender when applying your foundation!
+Here are my top tips on the coverage differences between using a brush vs blender when applying your foundation (coming from a 38-year-old who’s been wearing foundation for 20yrs)

-Brush vs Blender – what are the differences in the finish?
+Brush vs sponge – what are the differences in finish?

-I always wet through and then dry the beauty blender, which allows the foundation to glide on my skin.
+I always use a damp sponge, which allows the foundation to glide on my skin.
 If the blender is dry, it takes forever to use, and the coverage isn’t as good.

-In comparison when using a brush, the foundation tends to sit on top of my skin instead of soaking in.
-This helps you achieve a heavier look with more coverage.
+When using a brush, the foundation tends to sit on top of my skin instead of soaking in.
+I use a brush when I need a very quick, light application.

 Which should I use?